vtajaros/CELLULAR-PHONE-IDENTIFICATION-USING-CONVOLUTIONAL-NEURAL-NETWORKS-IN-MATLAB/README.md

 ## App and Dataset Link

-You can access the application and dataset here at gitHub.
+You can access the application and dataset here at github.